Get insider access

 Charging Port USB-C

-The Bose QuietComfort Earbuds have a satisfactory battery performance.
+They have a decent battery performance.
 Although the manufacturer advertises them as having six hours of continuous playtime, we measured over seven hours, which is roughly on par with other truly wireless headphones with an ANC system like the Samsung Galaxy Buds Live Truly Wireless.
 Battery life varies depending on use, though.
 Luckily, the buds go into standby mode when you remove the earbuds from your ears to help conserve battery life.
 The carrying case also comes with two additional charges, which will help when you're on the go.
 You can even use one bud while the other charges, but it's a little more complicated: if you want to use the right earbud, the left bud must be in the case while the lid is closed.
 Conversely, to only use the left earbud, the right earbud needs to be in the charging case with the lid open.

 8.0